ahuacate/pve-medialab/README.md

 Follow the generic prompts making sure to set server IP to `192.168.1.254` (same as LXC host) and Gateway to `192.168.1.5`.

 ### 2. OpenVPN Gateway LXC - CentOS7
+This service will only allow VPN traffic to leave your network.
+If the VPN connection drops, so will your client device.
-Deploy an LXC container using the CentOS7 proxmox lxc template image:
+Kick off the installation by deploying a LXC container using the CentOS7 proxmox lxc template image:

 | Option | Node 1 Value |
 | :---  | :---: |